 |Description:||The collection includes audiotapes, transcriptions, notes and research on the Wyandot language.
 In addition, there are many articles, as well as complete newsletters or other publications related to their study of the Wyandot tribe and other Native Americans.
 There is a significant amount of correspondence, both professional and personal, and a number of photographs.

-When accessing the site from an OSU Libraries workstation please use the following link to view all available scans
+When accessing the site from within the Special Collection Reading Room please use the following link to view all available scans

 Box 1: Folders "Abenaki" through "DeWeese"